swastik58/Healthcare-Support-System/README.md

 ###  Traffic-Light-Automation

-The idea of the project is to automate traffic light system using **Mediapipe,OpenCV and Arduino.** We have taken the idea of Handtracking using the Mediapipe Library to count the finger's to light up the LED's.
+The idea of the project is to help the patient’s needs inside a hospital, using Mediapipe, OpenCV and Arduino UNO.
+We have taken the idea of hand-tracking using the Mediapipe Library to count the number of  fingers to light up the LED's.
+Messages will be send on WhatsApp and Email accordingly based on the number of fingers captured by camera.

 ```
 -Encoding
 ```
-- 1 fingers--> Green Light
+- 1 fingers--> Green Light --> The patient is okay but needs supplies like food and water or some daily medicines
-- 2 fingers--> Yellow Light
+- 2 fingers--> Yellow Light --> The patient needs to go to the bathroom for urination or excretion
-- 3 fingers --> Red Light
+- 3 fingers --> Red Light --> The patient is facing severe problems and needs instant medical attention
 ```
 ```